"We cannot tell the precise moment when friendship is formed", reads one of the most oft-quoted passages from Boswell's Life of Johnson.

 "We cannot tell the precise moment when friendship is formed.
 As in filling a vessel drop by drop, there is at last a drop which makes it run over; so in a series of kindnesses there is at last one which makes the heart run over."

-The quote was originally published in The Life of Samuel Johnson, LL.D. where it appears in connection with Boswell and Johnson's visit to Dr. Butter in Derby.
-It also appears in the Boswell in Extremes, 1776-1778 volume of Boswell's journals, as a part of the so-called "Journal of a Jaunt to Ashbourne" (10-27.
+The quote was originally published in the first edition of The Life of Johnson in 1791 where it appears in connection with Boswell and Johnson's visit to a Dr Butter in Derby.
+It also appears in the Boswell in Extremes volume of Boswell's journals, as a part of the so-called "Journal of a Jaunt to Ashbourne" (10-27.
 September 1777), which was used as the basis for the section covering the same period of time in the Life of Johnson.

 "not to think with a dejected indifference of the works of art and the pleasures of life, because it is uncertain and short, but to consider such indifference as a failure of reason, a morbidness of mind.
 For happiness should be cultivated as much as we can; and the means of it may be steadily and closely considered as of importance when we view them with reference to multitudes in successive ages.
 Though it is proper to value small parts, as